 The very name “nyk” is derived from the old Norse word of “knjúkr” meaning high, rounded hill.
 The exciting thing is that if one gets religious feelings about the island, it is also accompanied by the antithesis of the divine.
 On Trenyken we find the entrance to Hell.

 How much hell actually exists there, this author does not know.
 However, I firmly believe that they have found Bronze Age paintings on the walls of the cave system uncovered inside the cave with this peculiar name.
 Trenyken functioned as a place to live more than 3,000 years ago.
-Read about the paintings and cave (in Norwegian for the most part).

 Due to bird protection we not come ashore during the breeding season, and it brings us into the story of the dramatic decline in bird populations on Røst over the past three decades.